aaronsr/Lambda_SQLQuery_PYODBC_Slack/README.md

 # Lambda-SQL Query-Slack

-This project is an AWS Lambda project, which has a PYODBC Lambda layer.
-The PYODBC layer provides a way for lambda to interact with your local SQL servers.
-The final piece of the project which may still require a bit of customization is the slack component which you'll have to tailor the output of the message to your liking/use case.
+This project is an AWS Lambda Function, which has a PYODBC Lambda layer.
+The PYODBC layer provides a way for lambda to interact with your AWS hosted SQL servers.
+The final piece of the project may still require a bit of customization is the slack component.
+You'll need to tailor the output of the message to your liking/use case.

 # Layout
 ```